hafihaf123/calculator/README.md

 # calculator

-This is a Java program that can perform simple arithmetic calculations as well as advanced mathematical calculations, such as finding the volume and surface area of a prism or solving quadratic equations.
-The program prompts the user to enter an expression, which can be a mathematical equation or a command that leads to an advanced calculation.
-If the user enters a mathematical expression, the program evaluates it using the standard order of operations.
-If the user enters a command starting with "/", the program offers three options: finding the volume and surface area of a prism, solving a quadratic equation, or applying the rule of three.
-Depending on the user's choice, the program prompts the user to enter the required parameters and returns the result.
+This Java program is a simple calculator that evaluates expressions entered by the user and outputs the result.
+The program can handle basic arithmetic operations as well as more advanced operations like logarithms, exponentials, and trigonometric functions.
+The calculator also includes several additional features, such as unit conversion and solving quadratic equations.

+To use the calculator, simply run the "calc" class in your Java environment and enter an expression when prompted.
+The calculator will evaluate the expression and output the result.

+If the expression starts with a "/", the calculator will interpret it as a command and provide additional options for advanced operations.
+The available options include prism, quadratic function, rule of three, and unit conversion.

+This calculator is a useful tool for anyone who needs to perform calculations quickly and accurately.
+It's also a great resource for students learning Java programming, as it demonstrates how to build a simple yet powerful calculator using Java.